modernweb-dev/web/docs/docs/building/rollup-plugin-html.md

 ### Bundling assets

-The HTML plugin will bundle assets referenced from `img` and `link` elements in your HTML.
+The HTML plugin will bundle assets referenced from `img` and `link` and social media tag elements in your HTML.
 The assets are emitted as rollup assets, and the paths are updated to the rollup output paths.

 By default rollup will hash the asset filenames, enabling long term caching.
 You can customize the filename pattern using the [assetFileNames option](https://rollupjs.org/guide/en/#outputassetfilenames) in your rollup config.